md-cs-student-unipi/Materials/README.md

 PARALLEL AND DISTRIBUTED SYSTEMS: PARADIGMS AND MODELS
 -------------------

-- [ParallelPrefix](https://github.com/GaspareG/ParallelPrefix) - [GaspareG](https://github.com/GaspareG) - Implementation and report the ParallelPrefix project (2017/2018)
+- [ParallelPrefix](https://github.com/GaspareG/ParallelPrefix) - [GaspareG](https://github.com/GaspareG) - Implementation and report the ParallelPrefix project (2017/2018).
+- [aco-tsp](https://bitbucket.org/melfnt/aco-tsp) -Lucio Messina - implementation and report of the aco tsp project (a.a.
+2017/18).

 PEER TO PEER SYSTEMS AND BLOCKCHAINS
 -------------------